 The Alexandria Police Department (APD) formed a Community Advisory Team to assist the Department in considering and implementing relevant recommendations from the final report of President Obama's Task Force on 21st Century Policing.
 The report, issued in 2015, identified ways that policing practices can promote effective crime reduction while building public trust.
-The Community Advisory Team, which includes civic, legal, and faith leaders appointed by the Police Chief, will serve as a key partner in APD's ongoing efforts to strengthen its connection to the communities it serves.
+The Community Advisory Team, which includes community leaders appointed by the Police Chief, will serve as a key partner in APD's ongoing efforts to strengthen its connection to the communities it serves.

 Community Advisory Team Members

 - Pete Benavage, Seminary West Civic Association

 - Yvonne Weight Callahan, Old Town Civic Association

 - Dr. Julie Crawford, Chief of Student Services, Alexandria City Public Schools

 - Anwar Khan, Islamic Relief USA

 - Dr. Jim McClellan, NOVA - Alexandria Campus

 - Dawnielle Miller, Executive Director, Casa Chirilagua